nagyist/tao-user-guide/src/take-a-tour/build-your-test.md

 This opens a three-part window: the Library contains available Items to place in the test, the canvas area contains the test assembly, and the Properties Panel provides space where controls will appear if a properties icon (a picture of gears) is clicked.

-Tip -> Tests can be divided on two subordinated levels: Test parts, and sections.
+Tip -> Tests can be divided into two subordinated levels: Test parts, and sections.
 A test part is the first tier division of a test, while the section is the second tier division.
 Test divisions, however, are optional, and they are added in reverse order.
 For instance, in the event that a test should not have any divisions, all Items will simply be added to Part 1 Section 1.
 If only one level of division will be needed, adding sections will allow a test to be divided into two.
 If both levels of subordination are required, adding new test parts will be needed.

 **Step 5:** Add new sections by clicking on the blue *New section* button below the existing sections in the test.
 To add new test parts, click on the blue *New test part* button below the existing test parts.